dataminer-site/dataminer-site.github.io/_posts/2021-05-14-sql-on-pandas.md

 If you are reading from a file (e.g., a CSV or Parquet file) often your data will never be loaded into an external database system at all, and will instead be directly loaded into a Pandas DataFrame.

-[1] [Apache Arrow](https://arrow.apache.org) is gaining significant traction in this domain as well, and DuckDB also quacks Arrow.
+[1] [Apache Arrow](https://arrow.apache.org) is gaining significant traction in this domain as well, and DataMiner also quacks Arrow.

 ## SQL on Pandas